-Community pharmacies provide extended access through the NHS national programme to a smoking cessation support service, including the provision of advice and smoking cessation products, in order to help smokers successfully stop smoking as part of the Public Health Service (PHS) element of the community pharmacy contract.
+Community pharmacies provide extended access through the NHS national programme to a smoking cessation support service, including the provision of advice and smoking cessation products.

-The aim of the service is to increase access to smoking cessation support and the provision of smoking cessation products in order to contribute to the number of smokers successfully giving up smoking this includes:
+The aim of the service is to contribute to the number of smokers successfully giving up smoking by:

-- Providing consistent smoking cessation advice to people considering quitting smoking. - Providing smoking cessation products and motivational support to people engaged in a quit attempt. - Referring people presenting who are not eligible for provision of the community pharmacy based service to the NHS Borders 'Quit 4 Good service.
+- Providing consistent smoking cessation advice to people considering quitting smoking. - Providing smoking cessation products and motivational support to people engaged in a quit attempt. - Referring people presenting who are not eligible for provision of the community pharmacy based service to the NHS Borders 'Quit 4 Good' service.